Eagle Lake Protection Program

 Restricted Donations

-We urge the entire lake community to join us in positively impacting the quality of Eagle Lake, and we thank you for considering this special donation.
+We encourage the entire lake community to come together in making a meaningful difference for the quality of Eagle Lake, and we sincerely appreciate your consideration of this important donation.